bizflycloud/terraform-provider-bizflycloud/website/docs/r/loadblanacer.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_loadbalancer"
+page_title: "Bizfly Cloud: bizflycloud_loadbalancer"
 sidebar_current: "docs-bizflycloud-resource-loadbalancer"
 description: |-
-  Provides a BizFly Cloud Load Balancer resource.
+  Provides a Bizfly Cloud Load Balancer resource.
 This can be used to create, modify, and delete Load balancers.
 ---

 # bizflycloud\_loadbalancer

-Provides a BizFly Cloud Load Balancer resource.
+Provides a Bizfly Cloud Load Balancer resource.
 This can be used to create, modify, and delete Load Balancer.

 ## Example Create Load Balancer with external network facing